 Katia Lyubavskaya

-“I create visual tricks that are either followed by or consist of wordplay, where the title itself occasionally becomes an object.
-Wordplay, also known as puns, is a dynamic element of meme culture, often involving the creation of new words or phrases through typos, abbreviations, and unconventional combinations.
-They connect people from various cultures and backgrounds through shared jokes and references.
+Additionally, I create visual tricks that are followed by or consist of wordplay, where the title itself occasionally becomes an object.
+Wordplay, also known as pun, is a dynamic element of contemporary culture, often involving the invention of new words or phrases through typos, abbreviations, and unconventional combinations.
+Puns add a layer of creativity and humor to online interactions, making them not only entertaining but also a form of artistic expression.

 ;) x :))